MongoEngine/mongoengine/docs/guide/defining-documents.rst

         content = StringField()

-To embed the document within another document, use the :class:`~mongoengine.EmbeddedDocumentField` field type, providing the embedded document class as the first argument::
+To embed the document within another document, use the :class:`~mongoengine.fields.EmbeddedDocumentField` field type, providing the embedded document class as the first argument::

     class Page(Document):